ashiqrobin/Image_Based_Calculator_Application/README.md

 ## Submission:

-This project was accepted to Machine Learning Day at Arizona State University (ASU) as poster presentation (https://newcollege.asu.edu/machinelearning).
+This project was accepted by Arizona State University (ASU) as poster presentation (https://newcollege.asu.edu/machinelearning) in first machine learning day.
 However, this code is not maintained since 2018.